IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

   ![Create_Email_Action](./images/08-Associate_Route_Action.png)

-- View the routes to ensure the action has been associated successfully using the following GraphQL query:
+- To ensure the action has been successfully associated with the Route use the following GraphQL query:
 ```GraphQL
 query {
   Route(